Girl in purple unicorn top standing against a wall in her home

 War Child's programmes include:

-• Efforts to foster social cohesion by integrating Roma families with the broader local communities, promoting inclusivity and cultural exchange via social events and integration sessions.
+We help Roma families integrate with the broader local communities, promoting inclusivity and cultural exchange via social events and integration sessions.

 Project focus – Can’t Wait To Learn